nanda-dev/wholesome-spring-cloud/README.md

 ```
 The above noted `configserver.yml` must be placed in the directory from where the `$ spring cloud configserver` command was issued from your terminal.
 Please update the GitHub repo with yours as needed.

-For accessing private repos using username and password and https:// URI, add these two more params to the above config under `spring.cloud.config.server.git`:
+For accessing private repos using username and password and https:// URI, add these two additional params to the above configuration under `spring.cloud.config.server.git`:

 ```
 spring: